Who is Saint Joseph

 In Catholic traditions, Joseph is regarded as the patron saint of workers and is associated with various feast days.
 Pope Pius IX declared him to be both the patron and the protector of the Catholic Church, in addition to his patronages of the sick and of a happy death, due to the belief that he died in the presence of Jesus and Mary.
 In popular piety, Joseph is regarded as a model for fathers and has also become patron of various dioceses and places.

-Over the course of this year, we will be reflecting regularly on the amazing and inspirational character and example of St. Joseph.
-St. Joseph is the personification of hardwork, dedication, loyalty, devotion and self-sacrificial love.
 St. Joseph was called to a unique ministry, commissioned by God to raise his Son, a vocation which was fraught with danger but a vocation that he gladly accepted.
 In the days of ancient Palestine, to be a step-father could lead to judgement and even stoning under ancient religious law, however Joseph glady accepted the risk and fulfilled his divine calling.

 St. Joseph ensured that Jesus had the best upbringing possible.
 After Jesus was born, Joseph sprang into action by carrying Jesus across the desert to neighbouring Egypt as refugees to escape King Herod’s tyrannical genocide against all the baby boys who posed a threat to Herod’s throne.